-Student will utilize what they learn in this unit to choreograph and perform as small piece for their peers.
+Students will utilize what they learn in this unit to choreograph a small piece to perform and teach to their peers.

-At the end of each instructional unit, students will create and perform a dance in the genre studied.
-Additionally, they will teach others in the class their choreography.
+Activity: At the end of each instructional unit, students will create and perform a dance in the genre studied.